superjoe1212/glenair-conduit/README.md

 ### Prerequisites

-Connect the Raspberry Pi to Wi-Fi using the icon in the upper right hand corner of the desktop.
+Connect the Raspberry Pi to Wi-Fi using the icon in the upper right hand corner of the Desktop.
 Alternatively, open the control box and use the ethernet port to create a wired internet connection.

-Ensure the Raspberry Pi software is up to date by entering these commands one by one in a terminal window. _This may take a few minutes to complete._
+Ensure the Raspberry Pi software is up to date by opening the Terminal window and entering these commands one by one. _This may take a few minutes to complete._

     sudo apt-get update
     sudo apt-get upgrade
     sudo reboot

+After rebooting, enter this command in the Terminal to download guizero, a simple GUI creator for Python.

+    sudo apt-get install python-guizero

 Create a folder for the project files on the Desktop named "Glenair".
-In a terminal, enter this command to navigate to the new directory.
+In the Terminal, enter this command to navigate to the new directory.

-    cd /home/pi/Desktop/Glenair
+    cd Desktop/Glenair

-Follow with these commands to install the TMCL serial interface created by NativeDesign and guizero, a simple GUI creator for Python.
+Follow with these commands to install the TMCL serial interface created by NativeDesign.

     git clone https://github.com/NativeDesign/python-tmcl.git
     python setup.py install
-    sudo apt-get install python-guizero

 ### Installing

-While still in the project folder directory, enter this terminal command to download the GUI.
+While still in the Glenair directory, enter this command in the Terminal to download the GUI repository.

     git clone https://github.com/kyliefern/glenair-conduit.git

-In order to create a desktop shortcut for running the interface, create an empty file named, "conduit_test.desktop" within the Desktop directory.
+In order to create a Desktop shortcut for running the interface, make an empty file named "conduit_test.desktop" within the Desktop directory.

 Add this text to the file,

     [Desktop Entry]
     Name=Conduit Test
+    Comment=Application to run a fatigue test
     Icon=/usr/share/pixmaps/pstree32.xpm
-    Exec=python3 conduitgui.py
+    Exec=python3 /home/pi/Desktop/Glenair/conduitgui.py
     Type=Application
     Terminal=false

-The shortcut icon should appear on the desktop.
+Save this file and the shortcut icon should appear on the Desktop.

+To initialize the On/Off switch for the Raspberry Pi, enter this command in the Terminal

+    sudo nano /etc/rc.local

+Add this line right above "exit 0".

+    python3 /home/pi/Desktop/Glenair/switch.py &

+Press Ctrl-X, Y, and Enter to save and exit.
+The switch will not be active until the Raspberry Pi is rebooted again.

 ## Running Tests

 At this point, the software is capable of running tests.
-Should the GUI need to be altered, edit the file named conduitgui.py.
-If the motors are not being set up correctly, check the file motorsetup.py for errors.
+Should the GUI need to be altered, make changes to the file named "conduitgui.py".
+If the motors are not being set up correctly, check the file named "motorsetup.py" for errors.

 ### Demo

-In order to check motor functionality, a simple test may be run by entering this command in a terminal.
+In order to check motor functionality, a simple test may be run by entering this command in the Terminal.

-    python3 /home/pi/Desktop/Glenair/motortest.py
+    python3 Desktop/Glenair/motortest.py

-The motors should take turns spinning a quarter revolution and back four times.
+The motors should take turns rotating 180 degrees four times.

 ### Fatigue Test

-Doubleclicking on the Conduit Test icon will open the GUI and allow for parameter selection and test control.
+Double-clicking on the Conduit Test icon will open the GUI and allow for parameter selection and test control.
 Futher information is available in the project documentation.

 ## Author